 The Law Admissions Consultative Committee's (LACC's) main role is to forge consensus on admission and admission-related matters nationally, between the bodies represented by its members.

-The current members of LACC and the states or entities they represent are:
+The current members of the LACC and the states or entities they represent are:

-This site includes the following documents developed by LACC:
+This site includes the following documents developed by the LACC: